 *Scoring 640+ on a foreign language SAT Subject Test or receiving a score of a 4+ on an AP foreign language exam or scoring a 6+ on an International Baccalaureate foreign language exam will also satisfy the foreign language requirement.

-An official score report of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required if English is neither your first language nor your current language of instruction.
+The new SAT: Colby accepts scores from both versions of the SAT.
+Please submit scores and the test date as they were reported to you by the College Board; you do not need to convert scores from the old SAT to reflect the new scale.
+We do not superscore results between the different versions of the test.A score report of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is also required if English is neither your first language nor your current language of instruction.
+You may self-report your scores when applying to Colby, either by reporting them on your application to Colby or sending a pdf copy of your score report via email (email@example.com) or fax (207-859-4828).
 In general, our most competitive applicants score at least a 100 on the internet or 600 on the paper-based TOEFL exams, or a 7.0 on the IELTS.

 - Early Decision Agreement Form (required for Early Decision applicants only)